 It will make all the difference when there is a prevention that people can turn to, he said.

-Provention Bio, the researchers, and the public at large will be looking toward the July 2 meeting, hoping for FDA approval.
+Provention Bio, the researchers, and the public at large were looking toward the July 2 meeting, hoping for FDA approval.
+But they were disappointed when the agency declined approval, citing concerns about how effective it might be and some other issues brought up during the regulatory review process.

 Then, he hopes, they can dig into things like studying if a second treatment down the road could extend the offset even longer.